-Its worth point out that there are two types of pool cues:
+Its worth pointing out that there are two types of pool cues:

-- Pool cues designed for the American game of pool
+- Pool cues that are designed for the American game of pool

-- Pool cues designed for the British or English game of pool.
+- Pool cues that are designed for the British or English game of pool.

 The question we are answering is about using a snooker stick to play English pool.
 Which we have already answered, in most cases its perfectly fine to use.